JMerhi01/DevOps_Notes/README.md

 - Microservices architecture breaks down an application into small, independent services that run in separate processes and communicate through APIs.
 - Each microservice focuses on specific business capabilities and can be developed, deployed, and scaled independently.

-Use Cases:

-- Large and Complex Systems: Microservices are suitable for large applications with complex requirements, allowing independent development and scalability of different parts.
-- Agile Development: Microservices align with agile methodologies, enabling faster development cycles and independent deployment of services.

 Who is using it in the industry?